Not all insects are dangerous. Some are beneficial to man, livestock and plants. One of the most beneficial insect is the bee.

 WORKER BEES

 Worker bees are sterile females and can live for six weeks to several months in the colony.
 As the name implies, worker bees do all the work of the hive, except egg laying.
-They do all of the foraging, feeding of young, honey production and storage, wax production, cleaning, and defending the hive against intruders.
+They do all of the foraging, feeding of young, honey production and storage, wax production, cleaning, care for the larvae, build cells, attend to the queen, store the honey, pollinate, even feed the male drones and defending the hive against intruders.
 When a colony becomes queenless may be due to death of the queen or accident etc, some of the worker bees would lay eggs which will develop into drones.
 In this case, hardly would another queen emerge in such colonies.

 DRONES

 They usually live a few Weeks .
-Their duty is to mate with the queen.
+Their duty is to mate with the queen and with other queens from other colonies to propagate the species.
 During the mating process, they die.
 Drones not successful in mating return to the hive to eat honey and pollen.
 When the resources are drained inside the hive, the drones are evicted by workers.
+When they are not trying to mate, they eat from the honey reserves and wait for the queen to go on her natural flight.Each bee now what to do because of their genetic make up that tells them what job they have to do etc.

 COMMON SPECIES OF HONEY BEES